glacejs/glace-image/README.md

 ## GlaceJS Image plugin

-Provides steps for [GlaceJS](https://glacejs.github.io/glace-core/) to process images and screenshots.
+Provides steps for [GlaceJS](https://glacejs.github.io/glace-core/) framework to process images and screenshots.

 ## How to install